jmp41/BPQP/README.md

 # BPQP
-The implementation of the paper: "An Efficient Differentiable Convex Optimization  Framework for End-to-End Learning in Decision Making" [TODO: arXiv Hyperlink]
+The implementation of the paper: "ABPQP: A Differentiable Convex Optimization Framework for Efficient End-to-End Learning" [TODO: arXiv Hyperlink]

 ![avatar](frame.png)